How to Order Food in Korea

 First, you will be glad to know that like in Korean restaurants, no tip is required when you get food delivered.

 Due to the density of Seoul, the restaurant that you are ordering from is likely very close, so there is no need for any kind of ‘we delivery in 30 minutes or your food is free’ kind of guarantees.
+You might just find your favorite delivery place is right across the block!
 Sometimes your food will arrive in an improbably fast time like ten minutes or less.

 Easy Clean Up